A voice for

 Ancient Egyptians used it as a fertility drug.
 In Ancient Greece sage was used to staunch bleeding of wounds and to clean ulcers and sores, to soothe hoarseness and coughs, to enhance memory functions and for gargles to treat sore mouths and throats.

 The herbals of Gerard, Culpeper and Hill all refer to sage for its ability to enhance memory.
-Culpepper additionally recommends it for headaches, rheumatic pains and joint pains.
+Culpepper additionally recommends it for headaches, rheumatic pains and joint pains (6).

-Sage has been well known throughout history with good reference to its carminative, antispasmodic, antiseptic, astringent and anti-hidrotic properties.
+Sage has been well known throughout history with good reference to its carminative, antispasmodic, antiseptic, astringent and antihidrotic properties.
+Sage is one of the key ingredients in Four Thieves Vinegar, which was used as protection from the plague (2).

 The smoke of several of the most aromatic sages was also considered specific for fumigating areas contaminated by the sick or deceased, indicating its usefulness in warding off viruses and bacteria.